 - i. (a) (A) The Company is maintaining proper records showing full particulars, including quantitative details and situation, of Property, Plant and Equipment. - (B) The Company is maintaining proper records showing full particulars of Intangible Assets. - (b) The Property, Plant and Equipment are physically verified by the Management according to a phased programme designed to cover all the items over a period of three years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
 Pursuant to the programme, a portion of the Property, Plant and Equipment has been physically verified by the Management during the year and no material discrepancies have been noticed on such verification. - (c) The title deeds of all the immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee), as disclosed in Note 3(a) to the financial statements, are held in the name of the Company. - (d) The Company has not revalued its Property, Plant and Equipment (including Right of Use assets) or intangible assets or both during the year.
 Consequently, the question of our commenting on whether the revaluation is based on the valuation by a Registered Valuer, or specifying the amount of change, if the change is 10% or more in the aggregate of the net carrying value of each class of Property, Plant and Equipment (including Right of Use assets) or intangible assets does not arise. - (e) Based on the information and explanations furnished to us, no proceedings have been initiated on or are pending against the Company for holding benami property under the Prohibition of Benami Property Transactions Act, 1988 (as amended in 2016) (formerly the Benami Transactions (Prohibition) Act, 1988 (45 of 1988)) and Rules made thereunder, and therefore the question of our commenting on whether the Company has appropriately disclosed the details in its financial statements does not arise. - ii. (a) The physical verification of inventory excluding stocks with third parties has been conducted at reasonable intervals by the Management during the year.
 In respect of inventory lying with third parties, these have substantially been confirmed by them.
 Inventory of stores and spares have been physically verified by the Management during the year in accordance with a physical verification plan designed to cover all items over a period of two years.
-In our opinion, the coverage and procedure of verification of inventory by Management is appropriate.
+In our opinion, the coverage and procedure of such verification by Management is appropriate.
 The discrepancies noticed on physical verification of inventory as compared to book records were not 10% or more in aggregate for each class of inventory. - (b) During the year, the Company has been sanctioned working capital limits in excess of Rs.
 5 crores, in aggregate, from banks on the basis of security of current assets.
-The Company has filed quarterly returns or statements with such banks, which are not in agreement with the audited books of account, however such differences between the amounts disclosed to the banks and those as per the books of accounts as given in the table below have been reconciled.
-(Also refer Note 43 to the financial statements)
+The Company has filed quarterly returns or statements with such banks, which are in agreement with the audited books of account.
+(Also refer Note 43 to the financial statements). - iii. (a) The Company has not made any investment during the year other than investment in 16 mutual fund schemes.
+The Company has not granted secured/unsecured loans/advances in the nature of loans, or stood guarantee, or provided security to any Company/Firm/Limited Liability Partnership/other party during the year other than unsecured loans to 157 employees.
+The aggregate amount during the year and balance outstanding at the balance sheet date with respect to such loans to parties (aforesaid employees) are as per the table given below: